ellinorjohansson/Lopply/docs/daily-notes.md

 - Today i added a readme structure and added things that i can add at this time like tech stack and summery of project.
 - I also moved around in project beacuse i relized that i want a todo folder for next thing to do.
 I also moved the auth and database related things to the first sprint because i relized that would be nice to get done now in the beginning.

+**2025-12-20**

+- Today i added common.json for reusble text.
+Open up for adding more language like swedish, but started with only english.
+Went well and next thing todo is to install auth.js.